-- TRAILS & WALKING: Moderate amounts of rather easy walking (up to 2 miles per day), mostly on roads, lakeshores and good trails.
+- TRAILS & WALKING: Due to the presence of large mammals there is not much walking in Tanzania, the exception is on the outer slopes of Ngorongoro Crater where we will walk a trail with a forest guard for up to 3 miles.
+Elsewhere we will take moderate amounts of rather easy walking (up to 2 miles per day), mostly on roads, lakeshores and good trails.
 But note: at Kakamega (although we do not walk far) expect to be on your feet for 4-5 hours in the morning and perhaps 3 hours in the afternoon.
 At Baringo the ground is rather rocky and in dry thorn bush country so sturdy footwear is recommended. - POTENTIAL CHALLENGES: We cover much ground on this tour, and on several days we must use dusty, bumpy roads, especially in Tanzania.
 Participants should be able to step up 12 inches into and out of our safari vehicles and other transports. - PACE: With only 12 hours of daylight this is a rather relaxed tour.
 Breakfasts are typically at 6:30 a.m. (although some days we may bird early and then return for a 9 a.m. breakfast).
 In hot areas, we will take an afternoon break.
 In Tanzania, we are mainly in national parks, where, due to dangerous animals, we bird mostly from safari vehicles with pop-up tops.
 In Kenya, we will spend a good deal of time in forest and bush country where walking is allowed. - ELEVATION: Most birding will take place at 5000-7500 feet, but down to 3000 ft. at Lake Baringo. - WEATHER: Temperatures will range from the low 60s at night to 90s F during the day in the lower elevations.
 Rain showers are a possibility, but humidity is generally low on this tour. - VEHICLE SEATING: So that each participant has equal opportunity during our travel, we employ a seat rotation system on all tours.
 Participants will need to be flexible enough to maneuver to the back of the vehicle on occasion.
 Those who experience motion sickness will need to bring adequate medication for the duration of the tour, as we are not able to reserve forward seats for medical conditions. - BATHROOM BREAKS: Whenever possible, we use modern, indoor restrooms, but on occasion, participants must be prepared to make a comfort stop in nature - OPTING OUT: Where we are staying multiple days in the same lodging, participants can easily opt to sit out a day or sometimes a half-day.
 This will not be possible on days when we are changing locations.